 Is it the distance traveled?
 The challenges conquered?
 The heroes that rise up and the monsters they slay along the way?
-For the creators of The Dragon Prince, a new animated series on Netflix, the true test of any epic story is its ability to inspire fans.

 If The Dragon Prince can inspire endless theories, art, and new stories dreamt up by fans, then maybe it can become an epic saga on par with The Lord of the Rings or Harry Potter.
 If not, it’ll be just another big hollow world.